sfermigier/fermigier.com-gridsome/blocks/writing.md

+---
+title: Writings
+---

 ## Blogging

-I started "blogging" (I don't think the term had been invented yet) in December 1997, at the time when [Linux](/blog/categories/linux/) and [free software](/blog/categories/open-source/) were starting to take of as credible alternatives to [Unix](/blog/categories/unix/) and [Windows NT](/blog/categories/microsoft/) for business IT.
+I started "blogging" (I don't think the term had been invented yet) in December 1997, at the time when [Linux](/blog/tag/Linux/) and [free software](/blog/tag/Open Source/) were starting to take of as credible alternatives to [Unix](/blog/tag/Unix/) and [Windows NT](/blog/tag/Microsoft/) for business IT.
 I stopped in October 1999, for reasons I don't remember.

-After a few years off, I resumed blogging in 2005, with a focus on [my business](/blog/categories/nuxeo/) as a [Python](/blog/categories/python/) and [Zope](/blog/categories/zope/), then later [Java](/blog/categories/java/), company, but also covering other subjects related to free / open source software, including [software patents](/blog/categories/software-patents/).
+After a few years off, I resumed blogging in 2005, with a focus on [my business](/blog/tag/Nuxeo/) as a [Python](/blog/tag/Python/) and [Zope](/blog/tag/Zope/), then later [Java](/blog/tag/Java/), company, but also covering other subjects related to free / open source software, including [software patents](/blog/tag/Brevets/).

-You can read these posts, most of them about companies and ideas that have either passed away, or are now considered mainstream, in the [archives](http://fermigier.com/blog/archives/).
+You can read these posts, most of them about companies and ideas that have either passed away, or are now considered mainstream, in the [archives](http://fermigier.com/blog/).

 ## White papers

 I have authored or co-authored several white papers, including:

 * *Big Data et Open Source: une convergence inévitable?* (Big Data and Open Source: an inevitable convergence?).
-2012. [[PDF](http://www.fermigier.com/assets/pdf/bigdata-opensource.pdf)]
+2012. [[PDF](/assets/pdf/bigdata-opensource.pdf)]

 * *10 raisons de choisir l'open source professionnel* (10 reasons to choose professional open source).
 2011. [[PDF](/assets/pdf/10-raisons-open-source-professionnel.pdf)]